peaBerberian/str-html/README.md

 document.body.appendChild(myElem);
 ```

-Dynamic template string expression's placements are properly checked by
+THe template string expression's placements are properly checked by `str-html`
-`str-html` and sanitized by relying on the browser's API, so security worries
+and sanitized by relying on the browser's API, so security worries can be kept
-can be kept to a minimum - at least like with regular JSX and HTML API.
+to a minimum - at least like with regular JSX and the JS HTML API.

 The goal of this library is to replace the need for a more complex UI solution
 like `React`/`vue.js` and so on, for simpler web projects where it would be
-overkill.
+overkill and prototypes where the library setup would be bothersome.
 Here, the dependency size, API, library magic, and specific behaviors are all
 kept to a minimum allowing you to just write your own UI in a readable manner
 while relying on the expected HTML behavior.